Presidential Task Forces & Standing Committees

 6. Demonstrating leadership in the area of trauma psychology across science, education, policy, and practice internationally and/or nationally.

 Division 56 requires that all new Fellow application materials (including three letters of recommendation from APA Fellows, at least one of whom must be a Division 56 Fellow) be submitted through the APA portal by October 1.
 This timeframe allows the Fellows committee to review all materials, make a recommendation, and forward completed application materials to APA in time to meet their deadline.
+We are aware that other websites have a incorrect deadline date listed, please note the deadline for submission is October 1.

 Please submit these materials directly by e-mail to Priscilla Dass-Brailsford at pd227(at)georgetown(dot)edu.
 We accept these applications on a rolling basis throughout the year.